2024 LEGACY SPONSORS

 • Aggregate undergraduate maximum is $57,500.
 Up to $23,000 may be subsidized loan.

-• For borrowers who receive their first loan after July 1, 2013, the Direct Subsidized Loan is limited to 150% of the program of study which for MSC borrowers is three years.
+• For borrowers who receive their first loan after July 1, 2013, the Direct Subsidized Loan is limited to 150% of the program of study which for borrowers is three years.

 The loan amounts listed above are the annual maximums for the grade levels indicated.
 Not all students will qualify for these amounts.
 The cost of attendance, number of hours enrolled, annual and aggregate loan limits, 150% loan limits, and other financial aid received are also factors in determining loan eligibility.
 Students are encouraged to keep debt manageable and borrow only what is needed to cover educational costs.
 Students planning to transfer to a four-year school need to keep track of total borrowing to ensure they have loan eligibility remaining to complete a bachelor's degree.
-Borrowers may reduce or cancel student loans at any time prior to disbursement and up to fourteen days after disbursement by notifying the MSC Financial Aid Office or MSC Business Office in writing.
+Borrowers may reduce or cancel student loans at any time prior to disbursement and up to fourteen days after disbursement by notifying the Financial Aid Office or Business Office in writing.

 The PLUS Loan is part of the Federal Family Education Loan Program (FFELP).
 Provided at a low interest rate of 7%, a PLUS loan allows you to fund up to 100% of the cost of your student's education less any financial aid already awarded.
 It's a cost-effective alternative to using savings, income, retirement accounts or home equity loans for education costs.
 This loan is based on credit, but if a parent is denied the PLUS loan, the student may borrow additional funds up to $4,000 per year on their Unsubsidized Stafford Loan.
 Parents of students may borrow up to the total cost of education less any financial aid available to the student.
 Repayment begins within 45 days of disbursement, but may be deferred while student is in school.